prncevince/r-shims/README.md

 `rstudio`

 To just run the specified version of R, use `R` or `Rscript` in the usual way.

+# Problems

+Here, we layout know system problems that are unavoidable, unless changes to the source code of RStudio or R are made.

+## Mac

+Restarting the R session in RStudio will always startup the system version of R, i.e. the symbolic link `/Library/Frameworks/R.framework/Versions/Current`.

 # Why Shims?